 After the recalled Note 7 caught fire in the USA, the problem became severe.
 US airline companies started asking their passengers to turn off Note 7.
-Various domestic airlines also imposed a ban on Samsung Galaxy Note 7 in Nepal.
-Buddha Air, Tara, NAC, Yeti, and Simrik are some of the Nepali companies which have prohibited the use of Note 7 in their flights.
+Various domestic airlines also imposed a ban on the Samsung Galaxy Note 7 in Nepal.
+Buddha Air, Tara, NAC, Yeti, and Simrik are some of the Nepali companies that have prohibited the use of Note 7 in their flights.

 Many foreign government agencies and airlines banned the phone on flights and other modes of transportation.
-The Civil Aviation Authority of Nepal (CAAN) even banned Galaxy Note 7 on international flights.
+The Civil Aviation Authority of Nepal (CAAN) even banned the Galaxy Note 7 on international flights.
 All these bans were on a device that didn’t even officially launch on Nepali soil.
 DGCA of India also placed restrictions but they were removed on September 30th, 2016.
 The original request was to shut down the phone and not charge it during the flight.
 Also, the request was to not store the device in check-in luggage.

 Many customers or passengers were facing problems due to the prohibition.
 Some Nepali passengers confirmed this news and said that it was being actively implemented.
-Many people all over the globe were facing challenges because they need to explain the new green battery icon of the safe models.
+Many people all over the globe were facing challenges because they needed to explain the new green battery icon of the safe models.

 Return, Refund, and Reluctance

-After Samsung finally called back Galaxy Note 7 on October 11th of 2016, many people gave their phones back.
+After Samsung finally called back the Galaxy Note 7 on October 11th of 2016, many people gave their phones back.
 Their carriers offered them new phones from Samsung and from other manufacturers.
 Some people also took credit to use in the future and even credit to avail in the next upcoming Samsung flagship phone.
 Some people also moved to Apple and other brands.

 However, some people were reluctant to return their phones.
-People didn’t return their phones thinking there is no issue with their model.
-However, Samsung was already showing messages on phone for returning and the second batch also came with charging restrictions.
+People didn’t return their phones thinking there was no issue with their model.
+However, Samsung was already showing messages on the phone for returning and the second batch also came with charging restrictions.
 It was quite sure that Note 7 was not getting any updates or spare parts as well.
 Even the OTA updates were for shutting down the device.

 Smartphone lovers and enthusiasts actually kept a few phones by blocking updating and as collector’s items.
 However, those were at personal risk and Samsung would surely not take a guarantee on them.
 According to many people, the launch and recall were both done in a hurry.